zgrossbart/jslim/README.md

 };
 </code></pre>

-JSlim figures out which functions your code is calling and which functions they're calling.
-Then it removes all of the functions which aren't being used.
+JavaScript libraries provide functions like that and you call them in your code.
+JSlim figures out which functions you're call, and which ones they're calling, and removes the rest.

 JSlim can track most function calls, but there are some where it can't follow what you're calling.
 The easiest way to break JSlim is using the [eval](http://en.wikipedia.org/wiki/Eval#JavaScript) function like this: